 The Australian and New Zealand College of Anaesthetists annual scientific meeting (ASM) is the principal continuing medical education conference for anaesthetists and pain physicians in Australasia.

 To view the presentations and abstracts from the 2014, 2015 and 2016 ASMs please visit the Virtual ASM.
 Please note: you will need to register for a (free) account in order to access content.

 Please visit the ANZCA annual scientific meetings webpage for more information and links to past ASMs.

-CPD Credit (Virtual ASM): CPD participants may claim this under Knowledge and skills ‘Learning sessions’ activity at 1 credit per hour.
+CPD Value (Virtual ASM): CPD participants may claim this under Knowledge and skills ‘Learning sessions’ activity.

-CPD Credit (ASM Attendee): CPD participants should check the specific CPD credit note.
+CPD Value (ASM Attendee): CPD participants should check the specific CPD note.

 FPM run a range of events throughout the year around Australia and New Zealand to give fellows and trainees an opportunity to meet their CPD requirements and engage with the faculty around key issues.
 Many events are also open to the wider medical community.

 The FPM Symposium and Spring Meeting are both held annually.
 The FPM Symposium is usually held in conjunction with the ANZCA ASM.